wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 ## Creating a new List from a Comprehension

 > This is the primary use of a _List Comprehension_.
-Other usages may result in a hard to read code for you and others.
+Other usages may result in a hard-to-read code for you and others.

 This is how we create a new list from an existing collection with a _For Loop_: